 The importance of early collaboration with everyone in the supply chain cannot be stressed enough.
 Getting early feedback at every stage of the design helps you to manage and reduce product-related costs, manufacturing defects, recalls, complaints and risk.

-All of the above issues underline the need for good working practices and secure data management.
-The level of automation, management and data security that is provided by the data management solution you choose depends upon which route you take.
+All of the above issues underline the need for good working practices and secure CAD data management.
+The level of automation, management and data security that is provided by the data management solution you choose depends on the route you take.